xformerfhs/ngramcounter/README.md

 A 2-gram is two adjacent characters.
 And so on.

-This utility counts bytes or n-grams in files and writes them into CSV files.
+This utility counts bytes or n-grams in files and writes the counts into CSV files.
 "CSV" stands for 'character separated value'.

+Only letters and numbers are counted.
+Specifically all characters that are in the [Unicode](https://home.unicode.org/) letter or number [categories](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category).

 ### Modes